-Jan Freitag, Senior Vice President at STR, a global market data company, also sees strong trends that favour leisure over corporate travel.
+Jan Freitag, Senior Vice President at STR, a global market data company, also sees strong trends that favor leisure over corporate travel.
 He’s been digging into both conventional and unconventional streams of data to measure the region’s domestic leisure demand.
 “So far, we’ve been able to see healthy weekend occupancies and also an uptick in TSA (Transportation Security Administration) checkpoint numbers.”

 Corporate and group business, however, has been lagging behind.
 “We expect the hotel industry recovery will follow a pattern of leisure transient guests, followed by corporate transient guests, followed by corporate group guests,” says Freitag.

 Crescent’s Montoya also reports a stagnation outside of leisure travel.
 “We haven't seen corporate business return, particularly group business, and we don't expect it to return for another few months,” he says.
 “I think they're going to be the most timid to return.”